A day and a half in Barcelona

 I’m not going to lie.
 Arriving in Barcelona yesterday I was shattered, shattered and sweating like mad.
 Before booking this trip, I had a full on itinerary of things I could do, and yet today all I wanted to do was chill out.
 After checking in and freshening up, I headed out for some home comforts.
 The difference in the use of English here compared with Valencia is amazing, and you almost forget some of these people are actually Spanish.

-First I had a stroll before heading to Hard Rock Cafe.
+First I took a stroll before heading to Hard Rock Cafe.
 Now, I’ve been meaning to go to one for years, and yet I never seem to get round to it, so though it’s not Spanish, it’s still something I can tick off my list.
 The tone then switches from American to Irish as I pop in a cool little sports bar down one of the side streets.

 You can say what you want about fancy wine and cocktail bars, but you just can’t beat the atmosphere of a sports bar, adorned with flags and football scarves and bank notes and everything basically you can think of, from all around the world.
 And their St Patrick’s Day celebrations were in full swing with funny hats and Irish music.